Call : (045) 809 0050

 The Lumpectomy Procedure

+Lumpectomy is usually performed under general anesthesia to ensure patient comfort.
 The surgery typically lasts between 1 to 2 hours.
-Many patients are discharged on the same day or within 24 hours, depending on their condition and recovery from anesthesia.
+Many patients are discharged on the same day or within 24 hours depending on recovery.

 Recovery and Aftercare